-In summary, the applicant adequately identifies the population to be served, adequately demonstrates the need that this population has for the proposed project and adequately demonstrates the extent to which all residents, including underserved groups, will have access to the proposed services.
+In summary, the applicant adequately identifies the population to be served, adequately demonstrates the need that population has for the services proposed, and the extent to which all residents of the area, including underserved groups, are likely to have access to the proposed services.
 Therefore, the application is conforming to this criterion.